Coffee, Crude Tea Or Me?

 Faux Inflation and EU Banks?

-Little Iceland is sending a clear contraction in GDP signal, while the UK inflation, is sending a massive false positive.
-The Nattering One was amused with the MSM spin put on last weeks UK inflation:
+Little Iceland is sending a clear contraction in GDP signal, while the UK inflation is sending a massive false positive.
+The Nattering One was amused with the MSM spin put on last week's UK inflation:

 "The increasing cost of computer games and package holidays helped push up inflation to 2.9% last month"